m0squdev/lcd-system-monitor/README.md

 4. The server should automatically detect the client device.
 If not, you will be prompted to insert it.

 ### Server Autostart (Optional)

+#### With systemd (Recommended)
 1. Navigate to the root directory of the repository
+2. Execute [`./autostart-systemd.sh`](https://github.com/m0squdev/lcd-system-monitor/blob/main/autostart-systemd.sh) to make the program start automatically on login

+#### With GNOME (Not Recommended)
+1. Navigate to the root directory of the repository
-2. Execute [`./autostart.sh`](https://github.com/m0squdev/lcd-system-monitor/blob/main/autostart.sh) to make the program start automatically with your GNOME session.
-The program will create the file `~/.config/autostart/lcd-system-monitor.desktop`.
+2. Execute [`./autostart-gnome.sh`](https://github.com/m0squdev/lcd-system-monitor/blob/main/autostart-gnome.sh) to make the program start automatically with your GNOME session

 ## Dependencies